Monday, January 30, 2012

 23. “Superbowl of Hardcore V”

-Sick of it All/Vision/Sheer Terror/Burn/The Icemen/Breakdown/Merauder/Mentally Dumb/The Mob/Disciplinary Action/Black Train Jack/Subzero
+Sick of It All/Vision/Sheer Terror/Burn/The Icemen/Breakdown/Merauder/Mentally Dumb/The Mob/Disciplinary Action/Black Train Jack/Subzero

 The Ritz, Saturday, January 25, 1992